-The NIHR has reviewed its open access policy for peer-reviewed research articles to make sure it is fit for the future across the breadth of NIHR’s portfolio and its broad stakeholder community.
-This review has now concluded and you can find the revised open access publication policy here.
-The revised policy applies to peer-reviewed research articles describing NIHR funded research findings submitted for publication on or after 1 June 2022 - when it will supersede the NIHR open access policy introduced in 2014.
+The NIHR has reviewed its Open Access policy for peer-reviewed research articles to make sure it is fit for the future across the breadth of NIHR’s portfolio and its broad stakeholder community.
+This review has now concluded and you can find the revised Open Access publication policy here.
+The revised policy applies to peer-reviewed research articles describing NIHR funded research findings submitted for publication on or after 1 June 2022 - and supersedes the NIHR Open Access policy introduced in 2014.

 “We will require that research outputs funded by the UK government are freely available to the taxpayer who funds research.
 Such open publication will also ensure that UK research is cited and built on all over the world.”

 NIHR has been reviewing its Open Access policy for peer reviewed publications to make sure it is fit for the future across the breadth of NIHR’s portfolio and its broad stakeholder community.
 The review included extensive engagement with stakeholders through an open survey, meetings, workshops and roundtables.
 The NIHR has also been working closely with other Government and charitable funders of research throughout the Open Access review - recognising the importance of cross-funder policy alignment for the research ecosystem.